keystonejs/keystone/.changeset/tasty-buses-jog.md

 There are two ways to update:

-1. Enable the `experimental.legacyManyRelationNames` option at the root of your config.
+1. Enable the `experimental.useLegacyManyRelationNames` option at the root of your config.
 This will make Keystone revert to the old relation names.
 This option will be removed in a future release.
 2. Apply a migration to rename your many relation tables

 Given a schema like this: